JM4ier/bitOS/README.md

 # bitOS
-This is my (currently) non-functioning operating system kernel based on [the tutorial by Philipp Oppermann](https://os.phil-opp.com/).
+This is an operating system kernel based on
+[the tutorial by Philipp Oppermann](https://os.phil-opp.com/).

 ## Building and running the kernel